DUNE/computing-HWDB/setup.md

    ~~~
    {: .language-text}

    Once you provide your credential at the CILogon site, you should see a message, "You have successfully approved the user code.
-Please return to your device for further instructions.".
+Please return to your device for further instructions." in your browser.

 2. By this time, you should have two tokens in /tmp/ of your local machine.
 Your **UID** is used in naming these token files.
 They are your Bearer token (/tmp/bt_u\<UID\>) and Vault token (/tmp/vt_u\<UID\>).

    Their life times are **3 hours** and **7 days** for Bearer and Vault tokens, respectively.

    There is another file, credkey-fermilab-default, created in \<your home\>/.config/htgettoken/.
-This file holds your username at FNAL.
+This file holds your FNAL username.

    By the way, if you don't want your tokens or credkey-fermilab-default stored in these default locations, you could specify different locations as options.
 See what options are available via;
    ~~~